m-a-y-a/physical_hri/README.md

 - Create a package named 'physical_hri' within 'tiago_public_ws/src/'

-- Then create a 'scripts' folder for python
+- Then create a 'scripts/' folder for python scripts

 - The final file structure should look like this: